Can parties in a joint venture owe fiduciary duties?

 In Eaton v Rare Nominees Pty Limited,[1] the case before the Court of Appeal, the appellant was the sole director and controlling mind of a company, E-Coastal Developments Pty Ltd. Together with the respondent company, Rare Nominees Pty Ltd, it entered into a joint venture agreement (JVA) in 2006 for the development and sale of residential land.

 Pursuant to the terms of the parties’ JVA the appellant’s company was the proprietor and the respondent a contributor to the development.
 In return for the respondent’s financial contribution it was a term of the agreement that E-Coastal would pay ‘entitlements’ to the respondent at least annually.
+Under the terms of the JVA, such entitlements were to be paid to the respondent by reference to a percentage of project receipts, but they did not necessarily need to be paid out of the receipts themselves.

 A proceeding began when the respondent sued the appellant for breach of the JVA.
 Amongst other bases, the respondent argued that E-Coastal had breached fiduciary duties owing to the respondent by mixing funds (‘entitlements’) payable to the respondent with its own funds and by failing to maintain proper books and records disclosing the financial health of the property development.